PeterC66/m4ops/NotesStandardsPractices.md

   - also includes [AlexRiceGist/](https://gist.github.com/guidorice/c39db591323d78e5cb659b6bbc5cb0b5) re storing map data in Vuex
 - [My fork](https://github.com/PeterC66/vuelayers/)
   - Demo uses [vue-loader](https://vue-loader-v14.vuejs.org/en/), [vuejs-templates](https://github.com/vuejs-templates), and the [webpack template](https://vuejs-templates.github.io/webpack/)
-  - but these are not need now because Vue CLI 3 does it all
+  - but these are not needed now because Vue CLI 3 does it all
 - see [how to track what vuelayers/OLmap is doing](https://github.com/ghettovoice/vuelayers/issues/73)
 - and [use of $](https://github.com/ghettovoice/vuelayers/issues/59)
   - [explanation of $map etc](https://github.com/ghettovoice/vuelayers/issues/89#issuecomment-431653970)